CoBrALab/antsRegistration-MAGeT/README.md

 All subjects are ignored for this mode, instead templates are treated as subjects.

 -   ``multiatlas-resample`` - transform candidate label files through atlas-template chain, treating templates as if they were subjects.
 Depends upon completion of ``template`` stage

 -   ``multiatlas-vote`` - perform majority vote label fusion on template candidate labels

 -   ``multiatlas`` - perform ``template``, ``multiatlas-resample`` and ``multiatlas-vote`` stages

 Typical use of this mode is for verification vs MAGeTbrain mode and for manual "best" template selection.
 For template selection, include all your subjects as templates, run ``multiatlas`` mode, then QC the resulting labels.
-Choose the best quality labels from the template pool and use those subjects as your templates.
+Choose the bestquality labels from the template pool and use those subjects as your templates.
 Run MAGeTbrain as normal from there.

 ## How to install/configure MAGeTbrain to run elsewhere